larsvers/film-money/README.md

 #### The technical motivation V4
 ##### D3 version 4, Reusable chart pattern and Scrollytelling

 The visual is no technical firework.
-Lollipop charts are rather predictable pieces of visual primitives (lines and circles).
+Lollipop charts are rather predictable concoctions of visual primitives (lines and circles).
 But there were some technical challenges (at least for me) on mainly three other levels:

 1. D3 version 4 (link),
 2. the reusable chart pattern for a whole chart rather than only chart-parts